Adidas To Pay Equal Bonuses For Men’s And Women’s World Cup

-Adidas announced Friday that any Adidas-sponsored athletes on the team that wins the FIFA Women’s World Cup will for the first time receive bonuses in the same amounts as their male counterparts, Reuters reports.
+Adidas announced Friday that any Adidas-sponsored athletes on the team that wins the FIFA Women’s World Cup will, for the first time, receive bonuses in the same amounts as their male counterparts, Reuters reports.

-The move comes on the heels of a lawsuit between the United States national team and their federation claiming gender discrimination as evidenced by disparities in pay and treatment between the men’s team and the women’s team.
+The move comes on the heels of a lawsuit between the U.S. Women’s National Team and their federation, claiming gender discrimination as evidenced by disparities in pay and treatment between the men’s team and the women’s team.
 Per the lawsuit, players claim they have endured years of institutionalized gender discrimination in addition to lower pay compared to the men.
 They also point out that their training facilities have been inferior, as has the management of their medical treatments.

 The women pointed out that this disparity existed even as their own results on the field had exceeded those of the men.
-Last year the men’s team did not qualify for the World Cup in Russia, while the women are preparing do defend their championship in France this June.
+Last year the men’s team did not qualify for the World Cup in Russia, while the women are preparing to defend their title in France this June.

-“At the heart of this whole issue, we believe that it’s the right thing,” U.S. women’s national team’s star forward, Megan Rapinoe, said.
+“At the heart of this whole issue, we believe that it’s the right thing,” star forward Megan Rapinoe said.
 “We believe that there has been discrimination against us.
-Representatives for the team have also pointed out that the independent collective bargaining agreements in place separately between the men and the women have also contributed to the widening gap as each team has negotiated vastly different compensation packages and other amenities.
+Representatives for the team have also pointed out that the independent collective bargaining agreements in place separately between the men and the women have also contributed to the widening gap as each team has negotiated vastly different compensation packages and other amenities.”

 Eric Liedtke, head of global brands for Adidas, spoke out this week to encourage the female athletes.